Mustard gas: Adverse health effects

 Mustard gases have powerful blistering effects on victims.
 They are also carcinogenic and mutagenic alkylating agents.
 Their high lipophilicity accelerates their absorption into the body.
 Because mustard agents often do not elicit immediate symptoms, contaminated areas may appear normal.
 Within 24 hours of exposure, victims experience intense itching and skin irritation.
 If this irritation goes untreated, blisters filled with pus can form wherever the agent contacted the skin.
 As chemical burns, these are severely debilitating.
 Mustard gas can have the effect of turning a patient's skin different colors due to melanogenesis.

 If the victim's eyes were exposed, then they become sore, starting with conjunctivitis (also known as pink eye), after which the eyelids swell, resulting in temporary blindness.
 Extreme ocular exposure to mustard gas vapors may result in corneal ulceration, anterior chamber scarring, and neovascularization.
 In these severe and infrequent cases, corneal transplantation has been used as a treatment.
 If inhaled in high concentrations, mustard agents cause bleeding and blistering within the respiratory system, damaging mucous membranes and causing pulmonary edema.
 Depending on the level of contamination, mustard agent burns can vary between first and second degree burns.
 They can also be as severe, disfiguring, and dangerous as third degree burns.
 Some 80% of sulfur mustard in contact with the skin evaporates, while 10% stays in the skin and 10% is absorbed and circulated in the blood.

 The carcinogenic and mutagenic effects of exposure to mustard gas increase the risk of developing cancer later in life.
 In a study of patients 25 years after wartime exposure to chemical weaponry, c-DNA microarray profiling indicated that 122 genes were significantly mutated in the lungs and airways of mustard gas victims.
 Those genes all correspond to functions commonly affected by mustard gas exposure, including apoptosis, inflammation, and stress responses.
-The long-term ocular complications include burning, tearing, itching, photophobia, presbyopia, pain, and foreign-body sensations.